Sunnybank Maternity - here for you and your baby.

 Sunnybank Private Hospital is committed to providing a safe environment for patients, visitors and staff.

 An identification bracelet will be applied to your wrist on admission.
 This information will include your name, date of birth, unit record number and sex.
-The identification bracelet will be red if you have informed us of allergies to drugs or foods.
+The identification bracelet will be red if you have informed us of allergies to drugs.